front-commerce/developers.front-commerce.com/source/docs/essentials/extend-the-graphql-schema.md

 }
 ```

-Our GraphQL module does not yet have any code for sending content, so you must
+Our GraphQL module does not yet have any code for sending content.
+This means
+that even if you can request the `clicksCounter` field, it won't actually return
-see the following response:
+any data.
+So you should see the following response:

 ```json
 {